 The coronavirus crisis shrunk budgets and literally made people go back to their roots.
 The roots of small businesses are in the community.
-So, if you service people within a 50-mile radius (give or take), this blog is for you.
+So, if you service people within a 50-mile radius (give or take), this article is for you.
 Here you will learn how to:

-- If you’re looking for an efficient, low-cost way to attract and retain customers…
+- Find an efficient, low-cost way to attract and retain customers

 - Spread awareness about your business

-- If you want to reconnect or form lasting relationships with your community…
+- Reconnect or form lasting relationships with your community

-- If you want to create a lasting positive impact on locals…
+- Create a lasting positive impact on locals

 The solution is called community outreach.

 Business Outreach Is a Win-Win For All Sides

 Giving back to your community will bring you closer to the people, and it can also directly boost your sales.
 Locals are always willing to buy from businesses they know firsthand.
 What is more, community involvement teaches your employees to care for more than just the money they’re paid, but to also connect with locals and the community they themselves are a part of.
 There’s an unexpected benefit for you as well.
 Many small business owners tend to forget that they, too, are part of a community, and lending time and money to those who support your business is a powerful way to build lasting relationships with people.
 Many marketing campaigns cannot achieve that.

 So, here are some community outreach ideas for small businesses that you can start applying today.
 Most of these require funding on your part, but if you do it right, the ROI will more than repay your initial investment.